Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 # Pull Request

-Upon pull request, travis will run tests on python 3.6/3.7/3.8 across 3 Operating Systems.
-(9 tests in total)
+Upon pull request, travis will run tox tests on python 3.6/3.7/3.8 across 3 Operating Systems.(9 tests in total)

+Tox also tests packaging from `setup.py`.
+Be sure to run `pipenv-setup sync` to update `setup.py` before a pull request.